KaiErikNiermann/QandA-website/README.md

 Currently this is still in very early development and likely very buggy, if you wish to contribute feel free to but I do not advise trying to host this yourself.

+- Real-time updates and interactions
+- Minimal UI which renders questions and answers

 ## References

 Credit to [_suhaildawood_](https://github.com/suhaildawood) for [their implementation](https://github.com/suhaildawood/SvelteKit-integrated-WebSocket) of first-class support for web sockets.